Undergraduate Communicative Disorders

 Communicative Disorders 371

 This course provides an introduction to the tasks and related competencies associated with clinical practice in speech-language pathology.
-Students will develop an understanding of treatment principles, procedures and programs used in clinical practice, and gain an understanding of the responsibilities and professional issues associated with the practice of speech-language pathology across work settings.
-By the end of the course the student will demonstrate knowledge of the scientific method, and treatment, management and communication skills used in the clinical and supervisory processes.
+Students will develop an understanding of treatment principles and clinical practice procedures, and gain an understanding of the responsibilities and professional issues associated with the practice of speech-language pathology across the lifespan.
+Students will obtain 25 guided observation hours.

 SPEECH AND LANGUAGE DEVELOPMENT IN CHILDREN